Mosaic Roofing logo

 Here is what to look for — or better yet, call us and we will look for you at no charge:

 Most standard homeowner insurance policies in Georgia require you to file a storm damage claim within 12 months of the date the damage occurred.
-For the June 26–27, 2025 hailstorm, that deadline falls on June 26–27, 2026.
-As of today, you have approximately 10 weeks.
+For the June 26–27, 2025 hailstorm, that standard deadline fell on June 26–27, 2026 — it has now passed.

-Some policies — particularly certain commercial and newer homeowner policies — allow 24 months to file.
-However, we strongly recommend not waiting.
-The longer you wait, the harder it becomes to prove the damage was caused by the storm and not by subsequent wear.
+However, some policies — particularly certain commercial and newer homeowner policies — allow 24 months to file, which would run your window through June 26–27, 2027.
+The longer you wait, the harder it becomes to prove the damage was caused by the storm and not by subsequent wear — so if you never filed, act now.

-If you miss your filing deadline, your insurance company is legally entitled to deny your claim entirely — regardless of how significant your damage is.
-There are no extensions.
-There are no exceptions.
+If your filing window has closed, your insurance company is legally entitled to deny your claim entirely — regardless of how significant your damage is.
+The only date that counts is the one written in your policy — which is exactly why it's worth checking before you assume you're out of options.

 To check your deadline: pull out your insurance policy and look for the section titled "Duties After Loss."
 It will state your filing deadline clearly.
-If you cannot find it, call your insurance agent and ask directly: "What is my deadline to file a storm damage claim for the June 2025 hailstorm?"
+If you cannot find it, call your insurance agent and ask directly: "Does my policy allow 24 months to file a storm damage claim for the June 2025 hailstorm?"

 Then call us.